Compliant Hazchem Spill Kit – 240 Litre

 |1||Lime Green Bin With Yellow Lid – 240L|

-Spill Station CEO and AusSpill Deputy Chair Nathan Cartwright said that the creation of the standard has been an involved process but necessary to achieve improved health, safety and environment outcomes for all Australians.
+Spill Station CEO and AusSpill Deputy Chair Nathan Cartwright said that the creation of the quality guidelines has been an involved process but necessary to achieve improved health, safety and environment outcomes for all Australians.

-“The aim of ASCIS2695 is to ensure that spill response kits are easy to identify and that users can rely on the performance claims made by suppliers.”
+“The aim these is to ensure that spill response kits are easy to identify and that users can rely on the performance claims made by suppliers.”

-“Before the development of this standard, there was no accepted convention for the appearance of a spill response kit.
+“Before the development of these quality guidelines, there was no accepted convention for the appearance of a spill response kit.
 This issue lead to the first problem faced by spill kit users.
 In many cases the spill responders first had to establish if it was a bin or a spill kit”, Nathan Cartwright said.

-The Industry Standard designates the use of a unique lime green spill kit body to clearly identify it as a spill kit.
+The Spill Kit guidelines designate the use of a unique lime green spill kit body to clearly identify it as a spill kit.
 White, grey and yellow lids are used to differentiate respectively between oil/fuel, general purpose and hazchem spill kits.

-To further assist in the rapid identification of spill kits, the Industry Standard establishes mandatory labelling protocols covering elements including positioning and font size.
+To further assist in the rapid identification of spill kits, the product quality guidelines establishes required labeling protocols covering elements including positioning and font size.

 The second critical problem faced by spill kit consumers was the wide variation in claims made by manufacturers regarding the absorbent capacity of spill kits.